zxdvd/blog/content/js/basic: corners.md

 ### comparison (Object.is, ===)
 Javascript's `Object.is` is different from python's.
-For python, `a is b` check whether `a` and `b` point to same address while `a == b` does the value compare and it can override it for user defined class.
+For python, `a is b` check whether `a` and `b` point to same address while `a == b` does the value compare and it can be overridden for user defined class.

 However, for javascript, `a is b` is similar to `a === b` with trivial differences.